AlexDio123/BookMarks/README.md

 - view counts and likes
 - editing the user profiles

-and more! this project was made following the django 3 by example of antonio mele, it uses ajax views with jquery, third party apis, redis, django signals and advanced best development practices.
+and more! this project was made following the django 3 by example of antonio mele, it uses ajax views with jquery, third party apis, redis, django signals and best development practices.